A comprehensive evaluation is necessary to establish the diagnosis of ADD or ADHD and to rule out other causes for problematic behavior

 The absence or presence of coexisting conditions also needs to be determined.

 - Their academic areas to determine if there are any gaps present that may be due to inattention or may be causing inattention.

-- We observe the student, watching them work, observing their behaviors.
+- We observe each person, watching them work, observing their behaviors.

-We talk to the student and ask them why they think they may be struggling.
+We talk to the individual and ask why they think they may be struggling.
 We want to hear, in their own words, what they feel is happening each day both in and outside of school.

-Sometime, the student completes a survey to learn more about how they view their own behaviors as well as their attitude towards school, themselves, and their relationship with peers and parents.
+Sometime, the person completes a survey to learn more about how they view their own behaviors as well as their attitude towards themselves, and their relationship with peers and parents.

 We also send surveys to parents and teachers looking at anxiety and depression.